Work out your gain

 - a business asset

-- occupied by a dependent relative - HM Revenue and Customs (HMRC) has information on page 7 of its guide on Private Residence Relief
+- occupied by a dependent relative - find out more in the guidance on Private Residence Relief

 Work out if you need to pay

-When you’ve worked out your gain you need to work out if you need to report and pay Capital Gains Tax.
+Once you know what your gain on the property is, you can calculate if you need to report and pay Capital Gains Tax.

 Reporting a loss